zhuyuhui97/sec25-inaccurate-br-hist-artifact/intra-ctx/README.md

 **BHB population method:** Conditional branches (`-c` parameter).

+**Debugging flags:**
+This module requires several compiling flags to control the behavior of the mistraining snippets and branch history manipulation.
+You may use them in the `make` command to enable the corresponding features:

+- `DBG_MISTRAIN_NO_BTB_PROMOTE`: This flag masks out the extra executions of the mistraining snippet using different branch histories before the execution of desired mistrainings.
+We found that, on some processors like Cortex-A76 and Zen4, enabling this is mandatory to make the mistraining branches able to influence the prediction of `Bx_prime`, which means that the branch prediction record is only promoted to the history-based mode when the branch is executed under different branch histories and different results.
+We enable this by default and you can disable it for debugging with `FLAGS=DBG_MISTRAIN_NO_BTB_PROMOTE`.
+- `DBG_ZEN4_BTB_EVICT`: On Zen4, we observed that only *a conditional branch crossing a 4 KB boundary* can evict a BTB/PHT entry and successfully trigger Straight-Line Speculation.
+When testing Straight-Line Speculation (and BTB/PHT eviction) on Zen4, please enable this flag with `FLAGS=DBG_ZEN4_BTB_EVICT`.
+This is not needed on other microarchitectures.

 **Additional parameters:**
 - `--mistrain-pass=NR_PASSES`: Number of mistraining passes.
 - `--mistrain-align=NR_BITS`: Alignment for mistraining.
 The mistraning snippets will be copied to addresses making the lower `NR_BITS` bits of the address identical to the victim.